jsobeck/gaia_halo_samples/README.md

-# gaia_halo_samples
+# Samples of Halo Stars Pulled from Various Gaia Data Releases/Catalogs.
-Preparation of various halo samples with Gaia data
+Query and download of *bonafide* halo star samples from Gaia Catalogs

+## Halo Sample from the Comibined StarHorse-Gaia EDR3 Catalog